Efficient Bayesian Modeling of Binary and Categorical Data in R: The UPG Package: Analyzing binary and categorical data using UPG

-as sampling block in an existing Gibbs sampler.
-In this example, \code{draws} is set to $1$ and \code{burnin} is set to 0 to generate exactly one posterior sample without burn-in period. \code{verbose = F} suppresses all console output and parameter \code{beta.start} is used to provide the current value of \code{beta.draw} as starting value.
+as code block in an existing Gibbs sampler.
+In this example, \code{nsave} is set to $1$ and \code{nburn} is set to 0 to generate exactly one posterior sample without burn-in period. \code{verbose = F} suppresses all console output and parameter \code{beta.start} is used to provide the current value of \code{beta.draw} as starting value.
 Iterating over this code $M$ times and saving the resulting posterior draws of \code{beta} gives equivalent results to generating $M$ posterior draws from \code{UPG} directly.

-However, note that this will, in general, be slower than generating $M$ samples from \code{UPG} directly.
-This is due to the substantial overhead that results from repeated function calls in R. Specifically, generating $M$ posterior samples from \code{UPG} directly results in exactly one function call, while '\code{UPG}-within-Gibbs' will amount to $M$ function calls.
-However, even in this 'slow' scenario, \pkg{UPG} allows for rather fast sampling.
-For instance, the 'within-Gibbs' logistic regression model outlined above samples more than 270 posterior draws per second using the example data with $N = 753$ and eight covariates on an Intel i7 CPU @ 2.40GHz.
-A more detailed picture on sampling efficiency and sampling speed is provided in the next subsection.
+However, note that this will, in general, be slightly slower than generating $M$ samples from \code{UPG} directly.
+This is due to the overhead that results from repeated function calls in R.